FusionAuth/fusionauth-site/site/_posts/2020-10-01-updating-crufty-php-application.md

 <?php } ?>
 ```

 With this change, you've updated this application to authenticate using OAuth and OIDC rather than a crufty local datastore.

-Here's a diagram of what the flow is:

-{% plantuml source: _diagrams/blogs/update-php-application/authorization-code-grant.plantuml, alt: "The Authorization Code grant data flow." %}

 The entire `authenticate.php` file is now obsolete.
 Instead of posting to the internal datastore, the user is directed to the FusionAuth hosted login pages when they click "Login".
-This is what they'll see:
+This is what they'll see (this is the default look and feel, but [these pages can be themed](/docs/v1/tech/themes/)):

-pic TBD user-login-screen.png
+{% include _image.liquid src="/assets/img/blogs/upgrade-php-application/user-login-screen.png" alt="The screen a user sees when logging in." class="img-fluid" figure=false %}

 After they authenticate, the `oauth-callback.php` code will be executed.
 It looks like this: